 I’ve become more self aware, less self conscious.
 And I’d like to think that travel and the experiences that I’ve had from it has made that so.

 Most importantly, I’ve learned how to listen to myself.
 I was originally planning on spending at least a full year in Asia, but after eight months I realized that wasn’t the path that would make me happiest – so I changed it.

-I had some incredible experiences in Asia and memories that I’ll not soon forget.
+I had some incredible experiences from my time backpacking in Asia and memories that I’ll not soon forget.
 What happened during my time in the region was a whirlwind of experiences, moments, and emotions – both good and bad, as life is.

 This is a glimpse at what the last 8.5 months of travels around Asia were like.